 Q: What should a proposal include?

-A: It should be about 2-3 pages long and include a brief introduction to the field, the research question you wish to ask, some methods you would use to answer this question and, if possible, some speculation as to the impact of the potential results, and finally references.
+A: It should be about 2-3 pages long and include a brief introduction to the field, the research question you wish to ask, some methods you would use to answer this question, if possible some speculation as to the impact of the potential results, and finally references.
 Moreover, we encourage you to explain how you plan to include both sides of the experimental-theoretical spectrum in your project.
 For instance, how could laboratory experiments help support the conclusions of your bioinformatics project?
 Which bioinformatics tools do you plan to include in your wet laboratory project?
 Your proposal must be written in English.

 Q: Do I need to provide several proposals if I am interested in more than one group?

 A: No, please submit only one research proposal based on a single project.
 You can indicate your interests in the other groups in the "Research interests" section.
 You can also include a note in your motivation letter or at the top of your research proposal, explaining that this is just one of the projects you are applying for, mentioning the others.

 Q: Why do I need to provide the names of the PIs I am interested in at point of application?